lothendriel/spookstr/docs/CODEBASE_AUDIT_2025-01-08.md

 ## Executive Summary

-This audit identified multiple areas of concern in the Spookstr codebase ranging from critical duplicate files to optimization opportunities.
+This audit identified multiple areas of concern in Spookstr codebase ranging from critical duplicate files to optimization opportunities.
 The project shows signs of rapid development with some redundancy and inconsistency issues that should be addressed systematically.

 ### Impact Assessment
 - **Performance**: 20-30% improvement potential in network efficiency and rendering